 - Medical suspension.

-Consequences for Driving with Suspended License
+Consequences for Driving with a Suspended License

 Under the Highway Traffic Act